AzatKhalilov/azScrollAngular/README.md

 + **distanceBottom**
 + **debounce**

-The values of this property are the same as for callback
+The values of this property are the same as for callback version

 #License